The Legend of Zelda Breath of the Wild 2 is one of the most anticipated games of the year... but will it even release in 2020?

 We may have just seen the new name for the Breath of the Wild sequel - titled Breath of Evil.

 CLOSING THE SHOW - What a Nintendo Direct this would be

 Nintendo Direct leaks are common, so take this leak with a pinch of salt - but it's one of the more believable ones we've seen.

 Many fans want to see a 2020 release date for the next Legend of Zelda game, but it's starting to look like it will be much longer of a wait.

 While Nintendo hasn’t provided any updates on the progression of the sequel apart from revealing some artwork.
-As reported by the Daily Express, they are allegedly looking to expand their team by bringing on experienced level designers (which is supported by Nintendo Japan’s job posts going viral last year on Twitter).

 While this suggests Nintendo is searching for talented individuals, it also means we are likely to see a release in 2021 - later than anticipated.